MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-migrate-customer-data.md

 3. To apply the mapping that you have set up, choose the **Apply Data** action.

 ## <a name="to-migrate-customer-data"></a>To migrate customer data
-When you have exported a migration table, your next step is to enter the customer’s legacy data.
+When you have exported a migration table, your next step is to enter the customer's legacy data.
 To simplify your tasks, you can take advantage of the XML manipulation tools that are built into Excel.
 You can also use Excel built-in functions to help with data formatting and to put data in the correct cell.

 For assistance with XML, enable the **Developer** tab of the Excel ribbon, and then choose the **Source** action to see the XML schema of your migration table as represented in Excel.